-It was a long day indeed, but sitting on the boat, admiring the phenomenal landscape and recalling visiting all those amazing places filled my soul with gratitude
+It was a long day indeed, but sitting on the boat, admiring the phenomenal landscape and recalling and visiting all those amazing places filled my soul with gratitude.

-Day Trip to Komodo Island, Pink Beach and Manta Point
+Day 2 – Day Trip to Komodo Island, Pink Beach & Manta Point

-On the second day I took the Komodo Island tour that takes in Komodo Island, the Pink Beach and Manta Point.
+On the second day, I took a Komodo Island tour that takes you to Komodo Island, the Pink Beach and Manta Point.